FastOLS

 estimate_ate Estimate Average Treatment Effects (ATEs) of T on each Y from fitted model.

-estimate_cate Estimate Conditional Average Treatment Effects (CATEs) for all given observations in the dataset.
+estimate_cate Estimate Conditional Average Treatment Effects (CATEs) of T on each Y from fitted model for all given observations in the dataset.

 prettify_treatment_effects Convert treatment effects dictionary to a pandas DataFrame.